 If the region does add retail jobs in '21, it will buck the trend of the last three years.
 Retail lost jobs in '17, '18 and '19.
-Online shopping, self-checkouts, and a rash of store closings has taken its toll on retail employment.
+Online shopping, self-checkouts, and a rash of store closings have taken their toll on retail employment.
 The industry also faces slower population and job growth-the traditional drivers of sales.